WomenPlusPlus/deploy-impact-22-openedu-c/README.md

 - [doc:](https://github.com/WomenPlusPlus/deploy-impact-22-openedu-c/tree/main/doc) Some documentation of our solution is given in this folder.

 # How to run and install the project
 All the final implementation of the project are written in python.
-The requirements.txt file contains the librarys needed for running our code
+The requirements.txt file contains the librarys needed for running our code.

+To run the dummy UI: go into the django_openedu folder and run the command "manage.py runserver" in python

+To update the database: go to the NLP folder and run update_database.py